Metro to charge a flat $2.75 adult fare starting in July 2018

-Metro’s current adult fare structure is complex.
-It includes extra charges for travel during weekday peak commute hours and for trips that cross a zone boundary during those peak hours.
-This can confuse riders, slow down boarding, and lead to fare disputes that jeopardize driver safety.
+Our current fare structure for regular adult riders is complex.
+We charge more for travel during weekday peak commute hours, and for trips that cross zone boundaries during those same hours.
+This can confuse riders, slow down boarding, and lead to fare disputes that can delay buses or jeopardize driver safety.

 Phase 1 public engagement